40% of Drivers Admit To Near Miss or Accident in Winter

 In the event of skidding, nearly a quarter (22%) of drivers would put their hazard lights on or sharply apply the brakes (15%), rather than correctly turning into the skid and allowing the car to reduce speed gradually.

-We found that Scottish drivers were the most accident-prone, with nearly half (48%) of respondents having had an accident or lost control, whereas those in the North West had fewer incidents, with just over a quarter (27%) of drivers having had a near miss because of the weather.
+We found that Scottish drivers were the most accident-prone, with nearly half (48%) of respondents having had an accident or lost control.
+In comparison, those in the North West of England, had fewer incidents, with just over a quarter (27%) of drivers having had a near miss because of the weather.

 Not knowing how to properly deal with wintery conditions has led to a feeling of unease on the roads, with over a third of motorists (37%) scared to drive in snowy or icy conditions.